Troubleshoot event transmission issues from a data source

 No- The event is not sent by the client to Citrix Analytics.

-NA- The event is not applicable for the client.
+NA- The event is not applicable to the client.

 |Event||Workspace app for Windows 1907 or later||Workspace app for Mac 1910.2 or later||Workspace app for Linux 2006 or later||Workspace app for Android-Latest version available in Google Play||Workspace app for iOS-Latest version available in Apple App Store||Workspace app for Chrome-Latest version available in Chrome Web Store||Workspace app for HTML5 2007 or later|